+Once the party arrives in Graszton, they bid farewell to Silverwind and meet Vincardi, a male Viera Gunner and captain of a ship entitled The Leviathan.
 Vincardi is an old friend of Yvet's, and they exchange pleasantries and stories.
 Later that night, a clan known as the Seaways Raiders besieges Graszton with an attempted naval invasion.
 But the town guard and clan Starstrike, with the help of Vincardi, fend them off and even manage to capture one of the pirates for interrogation.

 They discover that the Seaways Raiders make camp in the long since forlorn Brightmoon Tor, and head out to Melby Point to storm the tower.
 All goes well until the actually encounter the clan leader, Jack Seaways, who set up a clever ambush for the group, the fight was brutal, and Haedan and Vryn died during the fight, but the clan was victorious.
 After escaping the tower, tension grew and they split up, opening the path for the Campaign Reboot.

 The first official session took place on October 20th, 2010, and has been going on almost every Wednesday since then.